melhoos/reactVRCourse/README.md

 - ✅ To verify that npm is also installed, write ```npm -v``` in the terminal / console application.
 - ✅ After cloning this project, remember to run ```npm install``` before you start this course.

-👉 **Tips:** If you like to create your own reactVR app, install ReactVR Cli by typing ```npm install react-vr-cli -g``` and then run ```react-vr init [name of your reactVR project]``` to create a new reactVR project! 😄 We highly recommend you to clone this project when completing this course 😉 - just because we added some static assets to this project, that will not be included if you decide to create a new project from scratch!
+👉 **Tips:** If you like to create your own ReactVR app, install ReactVR Cli by typing ```npm install react-vr-cli -g``` and then run ```react-vr init [name of your reactVR project]``` to create a new ReactVR project! 😄 We highly recommend you to clone this project when completing this course 😉 - just because we added some static assets to this project, that will not be included if you decide to create a new project from scratch!

 ## Task 1 - Init your ReactVR project ☝️
 This task will explain how you initialize your ReactVR project.
 Open up the **reactVR_Course** folder and look at the **index.vr.js** file and take a brief look inside it.
 This will be the main file we are going to work with.
 But first, let's take a look into the file **/vr/client.js**.
 Above line 11 ```...options,``` add ```enableHotReload: true,``` and hit save.
 This will enable the hot reloader.
 That is, our application will automatically relode its view whenever we save a change inside our code! 👍🏼

 ➡️ Now go back to your terminal / console application and write ```npm start```.

 Ooops!
 Remember to ```cd``` into the Basic folder, if you have not done so yet!
 (Psst. ```cd``` stand for change directory and is the same as opening the folder in the finder app or directory on you mac/computer).
-When the terminal / console is done building your reactVR project go ahead and open http://localhost:8081/vr/.
+When the terminal / console is done building your ReactVR project go ahead and open http://localhost:8081/vr/.
 By the way, loading the page can take some time, expesially the first time you are doing it 🕑 😅...

 Open up the **index.vr.js** file, and as you see there are three components inside the reactVR_course React Component.
 View, Pano and Text.
 - ```<View>```: This component determinates the view, and you define whatever you want to include inside your view by putting it inside this component.